jyojoh/case-designs/corne/README.md

 1. 2 x [Display Covers](displayCover.dxf)
 1. 4 x M2x10mm Standoffs
 1. 4 x Additional M2x3mm Bolts
-1. 1 x [buttonSlider.stl](buttonSlider.stl) which includes already print-plated:
+1. 1+ x [buttonSlider.stl](buttonSlider.stl) which includes already print-plated:
     - 2 x Power Switch Slider (3D-resin printed)
     - 2 x Reset Button Bumper (3D-resin printed)
 1. 4 x SKUF Silicone Rubber Feet

-All of the listed parts can be bought through Typeractive, except for the case components, female/male standoffs, battery, and SKUF feet.
+All of the listed parts can be bought through Typeractive, except for the case components, fasteners, batteries, and SKUF feet.

 ## Manufacturing Notes
 1. You only need to print 1 x [buttonSlider.stl](buttonSlider.stl), however it is recommended that you print at least one extra to accomodate any mistakes in the post-processing of the printed pieces.
 One print of the STL includes 2 x power sliders and 2 x reset bumpers to be cut/snapped apart.